 Beth has been an active Court Appointed Special Advocate (CASA) since 2001, where she is appointed by judges to advocate for the best interests of abused and neglected children.

-Beth has spent her career as an educator, owning and operating a preschool in St. Tammany for 15 years, and then working with a national education firm.
+Beth has spent her career as an early childhood educator, owning and operating a preschool in St. Tammany for 15 years, and then working with a national education firm.
 She is a member of First Baptist Church of Franklinton.